Agriculture and fisheries in the Bahamas: Sisal and hemp industry

-The sisal (Agave sisalana) and hemp industries were prominent in the Bahamas from between 1890 to 1920.
+The sisal (Agave sisalana) and hemp industries were prominent in the Bahamas from between 1890 and 1920.
 Sisal, an agave that was commercially useful as a hard fiber, reached the Bahamas from Mexico and the Florida Peninsula and Keys, and was apparently first introduced by the colonial secretary C.R.
 Nesbitt.
 Aided by the Colonial Office and the Kew Gardens in London, both hemp and sisal production was aggressively promoted by Sir Ambrose Shea during his tenure as governor of the Bahamas from 1887 to 1894.

 Like the sponge industry, sisal cultivation was marked by exploitation, including worker debt to owners and frequent payment in tokens redeemable at company stores rather than cash.
 An "allotment" program introduced by Shea, intended to transfer Crown land to small farmers for sisal cultivation, did not result in any substantial number of sisal workers becoming freeholders.
 Conversely, some privileged corporate and individual investors received lands on highly generous terms, including Secretary of State for the Colonies Joseph Chamberlain, who managed a 20,000-acre estate on Andros.
 While sisal and hemp was initially profitable (largely because of disruptions caused by the Spanish–American War and high demand from the Boer War), the end of those conflicts made the industry unprofitable, and the Bahamian sisal industry is defunct.